 We look for activity in the following workloads:

 - Outlook conversations

 - Creation and Last Modified dates for non-recurring events.

 - Creation and Last Modified dates for recurring events.

 - Message dates.

 - Message reaction dates.

-ShareGate Apricot checks to see if the time that elapsed since the last activity date on the workload is longer than what has been configured in the settings.
+ShareGate Apricot checks to see if the time that elapsed since the last activity date on the workload is longer than what has been configured in your inactive groups policy settings.
 A workload icon is displayed in color if active, and will appear translucent if inactive.

 A group is considered inactive if all available workloads are inactive.